Oderjunkie/TwiXKit/README.md

 Step 3: On the same page, Click the button that says "Load unpacked", and navigate to the unzipped folder.<br/>
 It should be installed now.

+#### Firefox (Desktop)
+---
+Step 1: Download the packed .zip file.<br/>
+Step 2: Go to the [Firefox debugging extensions page](about:debugging#/runtime/this-firefox)<br/>
+Step 3: Click the button that says "Load Temporary Add-on...", and navigate to the .zip file.

 #### Kiwi (Android)
 ---
 Step 1: Download the packed .crx file.<br/>